 5. AVOID SMOKING & EXCESSIVE DRINKING

-To all the many reasons not to smoke tobacco, add the fact that it’s been shown to reduce bone density.
+To the many reasons not to smoke tobacco, add the fact that it’s been shown to reduce bone density.
 Regular excessive booze drinking, especially during teen years and young adulthood, can also be detrimental to long-term skeletal health.

 As for marijuana, earlier studies showed it helped bone density, but a research report in 2016 concluded the opposite, that “heavy” weed-toking was worse for bones than tobacco smoking.
 However, on average, the 170 “regular marijuana users” studied had smoked more than 47,000 times (or five times per day every day for over 25 years)!
+That’s Snoop Dogg level.
 “Moderate marijuana use, defined as an average of about 1,000 times during a lifetime, didn’t appear to have any effect on bone health,” the researchers stated.

 6. KEEP YOUR WEIGHT UP